linqiaozhou/ForKillingTime/README.md

-This a repertory for save the code I write in the dull time
+This a repertory for saving the code that I write in the dull time